-Carys Reilly is a contemporary artist living and practising in London.
-Her practice combines sculpture, photography and body art.
+Carys Reilly is a visual artist living in Glasgow.
+Her practice combines drawing, sculpture, painting, photography and body art.

 Carys graduated from Winchester School of Art in 2015, specialising in woven textiles.
-Her BA collections integrated sculpture, illustration, typography and weaving to create immersive worlds and narratives critiquing contemporary constructs of femininity and attitudes towards mental illness.
+Her BA collections integrated sculpture, illustration, typography and weaving to create immersive worlds and narratives critiquing contemporary attitudes towards women and mental illness.

-Carys has worked with several artist collectives, including Womanstanley and Sweet ‘Arts.
+Carys has worked with several artist collectives, including Womanstanley, Outside In and Sweet ‘Arts.
 Her piece The Hermit, The Waif, The Witch and The Queen has been exhibited in America and Vietnam, as part of an International Art Exchange with Sweet ‘Arts.